 Before getting into the numbers, identify what part of your business you want to invest in.
 Take a step back and reflect on your long-term goals for the next one to three years.

 How do you see your business growing during that time?
 Will you:

 - Increase your revenue?

-- Grow your team?
+- Grow your team with new employees?